Giuseppe-TD/SentinelTD/README.md

 The API is exposed on container port `8080` and, by default, on host port `8810` through Docker Compose.

-> **CMS connectors:** compatible WordPress/Joomla connectors are required to connect real websites.
-Connector packages are not bundled in this repository.
+> **CMS connectors:** Sentinel TD uses separate WordPress and Joomla connector packages.
+The repository is prepared to distribute the official connector ZIP files from [`connectors/`](connectors/).
+These packages are installed on the target CMS sites; they are not Docker services and are not built into the Sentinel containers.

 ## Requirements